ugeneunipro/docs/content/extensions/dna-flexibility/_index.md

 ## Handling Unknown Bases (N)

-If the sequence contains ambiguous base `N`, the following minimum angle values are used:
+If the sequence contains an ambiguous base `N`, the following minimum angle values are used:

 - **CN, NC, GN, NG, NN** → _7.2_
 - **AN, NA, TN, NT** → _7.6_